 Overhaul Your Energy Use

 Modern appliances do more than just give your home a style upgrade.
 They give you an efficiency upgrade too.
 Replacing your appliances, heating system and other energy using elements will use less energy which will save you money and lower your carbon footprint.
 You may even want to add solar panels to your roof or install solar shingles so that you can generate your own power.
 This is a smart way to go green if you live in an area that has extreme weather because if there is a major storm or power outage your home will have its own power.
-You could even go a step further and use a green company like Shiply to find a delivery company already travelling in a similar direction to deliver your new energy efficient purchases.

 Focus On Air Quality